 - Staff With Symptoms.
 If members of the Trinity staff are sick, they should stay home.
-It is fully possible that staff can be sick with common cold or flu-like symptoms and NOT have contracted COVID-19.
+It is fully possible that staff can be sick with the common cold or flu-like symptoms and NOT have contracted COVID-19.
 As such, it is critical that determination for work is made between each employee and their health care provider, not between Trinity and the employee.
 As a general rule, staff must be fever-free for 24 hours before returning to work.

 - Should a staff member contract COVID-19, Trinity will follow CDC guidelines for returning to work (staff are permitted back 10 days since symptoms first appeared, AND B) 24 hours with no fever without the use of fever-reducing medications, AND C) Other symptoms of COVID-19 are improving.

 - Students Exhibiting Symptoms At School.
-It is fully possible that students can be sick with common cold or flu-like symptoms and NOT have contracted COVID-19.
+It is fully possible that students can be sick with the common cold or flu-like symptoms and NOT have contracted COVID-19.
 Per normal procedures, students with ailments are sent to the office and health suite to receive initial care.
 Upon receiving students exhibiting ailments: